folio-org/folio-analytics/sql/report_queries/item_count/README.md

   * Languages (will include a value for each language used; if more than one language, the first is the primary language if there is one; use %% as wildcards; use, e.g., "%%eng%%" to get all titles that are fully or partially in english.)
 * Date:
   * Cataloged date (allows you to specify start and end date)
+  * Item created date (allows you to specify start and end date)
+  * item status date (allows you to specify start and end date)
 * Location: (where housed) (institutions with a shared consortial database may need to filter with their institutional location information to verify ownership (i.e., presence of instance record alone not enough))
   * Holdings permanent location id (typically the lowest level in the location hierarchy -- the specific location within a library)
   * Holdings location name